mcwalrus/go-sentinel/README.md

 # Sentinel

-Sentinel provides process reliability handling and observability monitoring for tasks in Go applications.
+Sentinel provides reliability handling and observability monitoring in Go applications.
 It wraps task execution with Prometheus metrics, observing errors, panic occurances, retries, and timeouts — making critical routines safe, measurable, and reliable.
 Use the library as a drop-in solution for new projects or existing applications.

 ## Features